gbif/hp-ejt/about.md

 From its launch, the European Journal of Taxonomy has committed to ensuring the findability, accessibility, interoperability, and reusability (FAIR principles) of its data.

-In 2017, the consortium partnered with the non-profit organization [Plazi](https://www.gbif.org/publisher/7ce8aef0-9e92-11dc-8738-b8a03c50a862) to retroconvert the metadata of articles published in PDF format, along with the taxonomic treatments they contain, into XML Taxpub format.
-To ensure adequate granularity, the journal also adopted a new standard for formatting the examined material ([Chester et al. 2019](https://doi.org/10.5852/ejt.2019.586)).
-The articles, along with the associated treatments, figures, and metadata, are deposited in the [Biodiversity Literature Repository](https://zenodo.org/communities/biosyslit) (Zenodo).
+In 2017, the consortium partnered with the non-profit organization [Plazi](https://www.gbif.org/publisher/7ce8aef0-9e92-11dc-8738-b8a03c50a862) to retroconvert the metadata of articles published in PDF format, along with the taxonomic treatments and material citations they contain, into XML Taxpub format.
+To ensure adequate granularity, the journal also adopted a new standard for formatting the material examined ([Chester et al. 2019](https://doi.org/10.5852/ejt.2019.586)).
+The articles, as well as the associated treatments, figures, and metadata, are deposited in the [Biodiversity Literature Repository](https://zenodo.org/communities/biosyslit) (Zenodo).
 From there, the data is disseminated across various relevant databases, such as GBIF.

 However, it should be noted that this workflow has certain limitations.
 The retroconversion of an unstructured article, despite the use of quality control tools, may lead to slight discrepancies.
+GBIF has introduced a feedback mechanism for each material citation, allowing users to alert Plazi about erroneous conversions, which will be corrected in due course.

-This is why EJT initiated the development of a new workflow based on the XML-first approach (MetoTaxa), in collaboration with Plazi and the University of Caen-Normandie.
+To prevent discrepancies, EJT initiated the development of a new workflow based on the XML-first approach (MetoTaxa), in collaboration with Plazi and the University of Caen-Normandie.
 After several years of development, testing, and improvements, the tool will be deployed in 2025.

 ### Journal sponsorship